10 Simple Ways Every Small Business Can Cut Expenses Now

 10. Search for online options

 Small businesses can cut costs simply by taking advantage of services offered online.
 For example, send invoices via email instead of paying for postage, use free online forms for invoices, and turn to pdf downloads instead of mailing catalogs or brochures.
-You can also find helpful research and advice online without paying an outside consultant – the U.S. Small Business Administration is a great place to start.
+You can also find helpful research and advice online without paying an outside consultant – the U.S. Small Business Administration (SBA) is a great place to start.
 The SBA offers insight on everything from how to do market research to disaster planning.